Reynaldo López: Pitching style

 While at 6 feet tall, Lopez is not especially tall for a pitcher—some media stories highlighting Nationals pitching prospects before both pitchers' MLB debuts made note of the height disparity between Lopez and his Harrisburg teammate, 6-foot-6-inches Lucas Giolito—he generates exceptional velocity on his fastball, which he can throw consistently above 95 mph and flash in the triple digits.
 Lopez also throws a biting curveball and a changeup.
-He has been mentioned as a possible future reliever, with Nationals General Manager Mike Rizzo describing him in 2016 as "a guy that can help in a starting role and in a bullpen role".
+He was mentioned as a possible future reliever when he was a prospect, with Nationals General Manager Mike Rizzo describing him in 2016 as "a guy that can help in a starting role and in a bullpen role".